joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-11-17-magiotiles-fiddler.md

 )
 ```

-The interaction between tiles is the sum of the interactions between the magnets on either tile.
+The interaction between two tiles is the sum of the interactions between the component magnets on either tile.

 $$ E = \sum\limits_{i,j\in\{A\,\ldots,H\}} \frac{o_io_j}{\ell_{ij}} $$

-where the $o$ are the orientations we defined above, and the $\ell$ are the locations we defined above:
+where the $o_i$ are the orientations we defined above, and $\ell_{ij}$ is the displacement between the tile locations we defined above:

 ```mathematica
    locsRT = rotAndTransLocs[x, y, theta, locs[-0.05]];